4:39 PM Flood Advisory

 **What to Expect:**

-– Wind gusts in excess of 40 mph
+– Winds in excess of 40 mph

 **Potential Impacts:**

-– Unsecured outdoor objects may be blown around
+– Unsecured objects could be blown around

-– Minor damage to outdoor items is possible
+– Minor damage to outdoor objects is possible

 **What to Do Now:**